 Most homeowners in a moderate- to low-risk area might be eligible for coverage at a preferred rate.

 Preferred Risk Policy premiums are the lowest premiums available through the NFIP, offering building and contents coverage for one low price.
 If you don't qualify for a Preferred Risk Policy, a standard rated policy is still available.
 Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
-In fact, people outside of mapped high-risk flood areas file nearly 25 percent of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.
+In fact, people outside of mapped high-risk flood areas file over 20-percent of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.

 If you live in a high-risk area, a standard rated policy is the only option for you.
 It offers separate building and contents coverage.